Paul Marc Rousseau

-Paul Marc Rousseau (born March 18, 1989) is a Canadian musician who is the lead guitarist for the rock band Silverstein.
+Paul Marc Rousseau (born March 18, 1989) is a Canadian musician and songwriter who is the lead guitarist for the rock band Silverstein.

 Musical education

 Rousseau took piano lessons from his mother.
 In 1998, he acquired a copy of the Green Day album Dookie, and enjoyed it.
-He asked his mother if he could play the guitar, and she bought him an acoustic instrument.
+He asked his mother if he could play the guitar, and she bought him an acoustic guitar.
 He learned to play it by ear, briefly taking lessons to be able to play Green Day songs.
 He attended the Friday night concerts at the Burlington YMCA, hearing many local bands, some of which were successful outside the area.

-Rousseau had been a fan of the band Silverstein, and had been influenced by their debut album, When Broken Is Easily Fixed, one of the first albums with screamo characteristics that he had heard.
-In 2005, Rousseau attended the record release show for Silverstein's second studio album, Discovering the Waterfront at the Burlington YMCA.
+Rousseau had been a fan of the band Silverstein, and he had been influenced by their debut album, When Broken Is Easily Fixed, one of the first albums with screamo characteristics that he had heard.
+In 2005, Rousseau attended the record release show for Silverstein's second studio album, Discovering the Waterfront, at the Burlington YMCA.
 Afterwards, he met the band's bass guitarist, Billy Hamilton, who invited him for a meal.
 Hamilton described Rousseau, then aged 16, as "one of the most hilarious, smart and talented kids I’ve ever met.
 He became sort of like a little brother to me."
-Over the following years, Hamilton would draw on his knowledge of music, setting tasks for Rousseau such as learning to play the second stanza of Billy Joel's Movin' Out (Anthony's Song).
+Over the following years, Hamilton would draw on his knowledge of music, setting tasks for Rousseau such as learning to play the second stanza of Billy Joel's "Movin' Out (Anthony's Song)".

+Career

 Early bands

 In high school, Rousseau became part of a band called Japaned, and then joined a band known as Cain and Abel.
-In 2008, Rousseau joined a new band, I Am Committing a Sin, based out of Burlington, Ontario.
+In 2008, Rousseau joined a new band, I Am Committing a Sin, based in Burlington, Ontario.
 All of I Am Committing a Sin's members had been part of Japaned, with the exception of Kelly Bilan, a member of Cain and Abel.
 After a year of limited success there, he expressed frustration, with the limitations of the local live music scene.
 I Am Committing a Sin, with an average age of 19, spoke out on political issues, and against organized religion, denying the concept of sin.
 The band did have its consolations, including the opportunity to tour with Silverstein.

 After I Am Committing a Sin broke up in 2010, Rousseau recorded several songs for a project known as Burst & Bloom, which did not tour, though he posted the songs on Facebook.
 He sold most of his touring gear, including the van the band traveled in retaining only his guitar.

 He also helped Silverstein on their tours, serving as guitar tech, tour manager, and merchandise manager for the band.